vova-tymosh/RCC/README.md

 ## What is a benefit of bidirectional communication?
-A picture can tell more than thouthand words.
+A picture can tell more than a thousand words.
 Here is how the web pega (an RCC Throttle) looks like.
-You can see how much current an extra car would draw, how exactly loco is slowing down on that grade.
+You can see how much current an extra car would draw or how exactly loco is slowing down on that grade.
+Not mentioning how much more a live steam locomotive can tell you.

 ![rccweb](ext/rccweb.png)